w3c/wot-thing-description-toolchain-tmp/tests/data/10-response-and-additional-response/README.txt

-This category contains examples that show how an interaction affordance can provide additonal metadata as a response.
+This category contains examples demonstrating use of an interaction affordance to provide additional metadata as a response.